mohamedmaree/alrajhibank-payments/README.md

 EX: Route::get('show-response-route', 'PaymentsController@paymentresponse')->name('show-response-route');
 - create route for error response url 'show-response-error'
 EX: Route::get('show-response-error', 'PaymentsController@paymentresponseError')->name('show-response-error');
-- create function for checkout response 'paymentresponse'
+- create function for checkout response 'paymentresponse' and error 'paymentresponseError'
 - use that function to check if payment failed or success

 ## inside 'paymentresponse' and 'paymentresponseError' functions use: